HomeResourcesBlogHow does GPS tracking work?

 A GPS receiver equipment receives GPS satellite signals and uses this information to calculate a user’s 3D position and time.

 In vehicles, GPS tracking devices are often overlaid onto map navigation systems to use position and location to guide drivers along their routes and help them reach their desired destination.
-While this is the most widespread use of GPS tracking, GPS devices have also become commonplace in commercial vehicles and within transportation fleets.
+While this is the most widespread use of GPS tracking, vehicle tracking devices have also become commonplace in commercial vehicles and within transportation fleets.

 Where are GPS trackers used?